gui-sc/asteriscaIsso/README.md

 First, open the project folder on Android Studio and run the build.

-Second, run the following command:
+Second, run the application on the emulator or on your device.

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.